RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 If possible, samples are taken by researchers themselves, after a short training.

 - If there is more than one specimen on a Herbarium sheet (for example a sheet with multiple cryptogam packets), researchers should temporarily mark up which of the specimens are sampled.
+- Each sample should be allocated a unique identifier.
+This is constructed using the Destructive Sampling request number followed by a running number for each sample, separated by a colon (eg, 03306:2).
+The combination must be unique.

 - Researchers will then hand the specimens over to Herbarium staff after sampling.

 > Creating a Record Set for all specimens requested will make the management of the request and recording information easier.
 The record set lets you easily view the records that have been requested in the destructive sampling request.
 You can add samples to it, and remove items from it, as the scope of the request is refined.
 See the section on "How to create a record set" for more guidance.

->   _Note - All specimens will need to be databased prior to creating a record set_
+  _Note - All specimens will need to be databased prior to creating a record set_

 ![image](https://user-images.githubusercontent.com/8005676/180243507-d245fb8f-1009-42db-95db-ad3515fd7bda.png)

->   _Tip - using the Destructive Sampling request number to name the Record Set will help manage multiple Record Sets._
+  _Tip - using the Destructive Sampling request number to name the Record Set will help manage multiple Record Sets._

 ![image](https://user-images.githubusercontent.com/8005676/180243856-50ec2872-df42-4819-9e31-bee681315ade.png)

 ### 3.2 Annotate sampled specimens